If At First You Don't Succeed

 There was a knock at the door.
 "Poppet?" came his quiet voice.

-Sirius appeared in his pajamas.
+Sirius appeared in his pajamas as he slipped inside.
 He weakly smiled.
 "It's late, huh?"

 She smiled for him.
 "It's never late in the Hospital Wing."